Program Environment Fuzzing: Background and Motivation

 \subsection{Core Idea}

 We now describe our approach.
 We do not explicitly enumerate all possible environments in a search space and then navigate this very large search space.
 Our approach (below) is more implicit. \begin{itemize}[leftmargin=*] \item \emph{Input Selection}: All environmental inputs are fuzzed. \item \emph{Environment Modelling}: Avoid modelling.
-The inputs are executed under a given environment and the effect of different environments is captured by mutating the environmental interactions represented by system calls. \end{itemize}

-For the calculator example, we consider all environmental inputs as fuzz targets regardless of \emph{type}.
-Thus, various files (\eg configuration, cache, and resource), sockets (\eg those utilized by the windowing system), and any other input sources, are abstracted as generic {\em inputs} to subject fuzzing, eliminating the need for distinct input types.
-Since the whole environment is the fuzz target, any remaining residual environment is essentially eliminated, avoiding the need for additional modelling.
+The inputs are executed under a given environment and the effect of different environments is captured by mutating the environmental interactions represented by system calls. \end{itemize} For the calculator example, we consider all environmental inputs as fuzz targets regardless of \emph{type}.
+Thus, various files (\eg configuration, cache, and resource), sockets (\eg those utilized by the windowing system), and any other input sources, are abstracted as generic {\em inputs} to subject fuzzing, eliminating the need for special handling.
+Since the whole environment is the fuzz target, any remaining residual environment is essentially eliminated, avoiding the need for additional modeling.

 Building upon this concept, our approach first {\em records} all environmental interactions between the target program and its environment.
 Subsequently, the program is iteratively run again as part of a fuzzing loop, this time by {\em replaying} the interactions from the previous recording to substitute the original environment.
-Instead of replaying exactly the original recording, some of the interactions are {\em mutated} to implicitly generate the effect of different program environments, potentially uncovering new program behaviours.
+Instead of replaying exactly the original recording, some of the interactions are {\em mutated} to implicitly generate the effect of different program environments, potentially uncovering new program behaviors.